WebbROI/telescope-themes/telescope-theme-iris/README.md

 ### Usage Instructions

-1. Make sure your Telescope app is currently set to "side nav" mode before adding the Telescope Iris theme package.
+1. Make sure your Telescope app's "Navigation Layout" is currently set to "Side" mode before adding the Telescope Iris theme package.
+You can do this in the settings page of your admin dashboard.
-2.
+2. Add the Telescope Iris theme package using `meteor add webbroi:telescope-theme-iris`.

+### Theme Settings

+- If you want to show your tagline under the title, toggle check the "Show tagline banner" check box.
+- If you want your logo to appear in the side nav, paste the logo URL in the "Logo" section.
+No need to specify width and height.
+Image should be at least 80px in size.
+Make sure your logo is of equal dimension, e.g. 100x100, 200x200, etc.
+- If you want to change the background color of your side nav, you can do so in the "Secondary Color" field under the "Colors" section.
+For example, you can enter "#000" or "black" (without the quotation marks).
+- If you want to change the color of the icons on your side nav, you can do so in the "Secondary Contrast Color" field.
+- If you want to change the background color of your buttons, you can do so in the "Accent Color" field.
+- If you want to change the color of the font on your buttons, you can do so in the "Accent Contrast Color" field.
+- If you want to use a custom font, you can do so in the "Fonts" section.
+For instance, you want to use the Google font called *Montserrat*, you can enter the link, http://fonts.googleapis.com/css?family=Montserrat, in the "Font URL" field; along with the name "Montserrat" (without the quotation marks) in the "Font Family" field.

-### About the theme
+### About The Theme

 The Telescope Iris theme is inspired by the beautiful design of [Crater.io](https://crater.io/) website made by [Nick Wientge](http://exygen.io/).
+Thus, the theme has been designed to use the "List" post list layout.
+Although, it should work just as fine with the "Grid" layout.

 The theme is named after a NASA solar observation satellite called Interface Region Imaging Spectrograph (IRIS).
 [Learn more here](https://en.wikipedia.org/wiki/Interface_Region_Imaging_Spectrograph).